Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 Females formally ask the human colony of Folctha for aid in permanently establishing a Colony of Females upon the world of Cimbrean?"
 She held up her paw again as comments started flying already on both questions, for and against.
-"We shall have order.....we shall have order," she said over the hubbub as the questions trailed off.
+"We shall have order... we shall have order," she said over the hubbub as the questions trailed off.
 "We shall address the first Question first, as it has a direct bearing upon the second.
 To speak to this Question first, we recognize Mother Senim."